zkoppert/Auto-branch-protect/README.md

    - [ngrok](https://dashboard.ngrok.com/get-started)
 - Set GH_TOKEN as an environment variable with a value that corresponds to a GitHub Token (ie. `export GH_TOKEN=208923487234780287128091`)
 - Set the user value in app.py
-- Start the local web service via 'flask run --host=0.0.0.0 &'
+- Start the local web service via `flask run --host=0.0.0.0 &`
-- Start the forwarding service via './ngrok http 5000 &'
+- Start the forwarding service via `./ngrok http 5000 &`
-- Note the forwarding address (ie. https://cfe6d829.ngrok.io in the output of the ngrok application
+- Note the forwarding address (ie. https://cfe6d829.ngrok.io in the output of the ngrok application)
 - Set up a WebHook in the desired GitHub organization (ie. https://github.com/buzzmoto-org/REPO/settings/hooks)
    - Note that the Payload URL should match the forwarding address from ngrok (https://blahblah.ngrok.io)
    - Select the individual events radio button and check repositories
    - Content type should be application/json
    - Save the Webhook
 - Create a repository
-- See that an issue was created for the repo!
+- See that branch protection and an issue was created for the repo!

 ## Related Documentation
 - [GitHub APIv3](https://developer.github.com/v3/)